saivarun0007/Egg-Catcher/README.md

-# Match Maker Game
+# Egg Catcher Game

 ## Description

-This project is a *Match Maker Memory Game* built using *Python* and *Tkinter*.
-Players flip tiles to find matching pairs of symbols, testing memory and concentration.
+This project is an *Egg Catcher Game* built using *Python* and *Tkinter* for the graphical user interface (GUI).
+The player controls a U-shaped pan to catch falling eggs, earn points, and progress through levels.

 ## Features

 - *User-friendly GUI* using Tkinter.

-- Click tiles to reveal hidden symbols.

-- Match pairs of symbols to disable the tiles.
+- *U-shaped pan* to catch falling eggs.

+- *Multiple levels* with increasing difficulty.

+- *Score tracking* and chances system.

+- *Game over and level progression messages.*

-- Randomly shuffled symbols for replayability.
+- *Different background images* for each level.

 ## Technologies Used

 - *Python*

 - *Tkinter* for GUI

+- *Pillow (PIL)* for handling images

-- *Random* for shuffling symbols
+- *Random* for generating random egg positions

-- *Time* for delaying unmatched tile resets

 ## Installation

 ### Prerequisites

 - Install Python

+- Install required dependencies: sh pip install pillow

 ## Setup
+1. *Ensure You Have Background Images:*
+   - The game requires three background images: background1.jpg, background2.jpg, background3.jpg.
+   - Place these images in the same directory as the script.

-1. *Run the Python Script:*
+2. *Run the Python Script:*
    sh
-   python match_maker.py
+   python egg_catcher.py

 ## Gameplay

-- Click on any tile to reveal its symbol.

-- Click another tile to try and find a match.

-- If the symbols match, both tiles remain revealed and become disabled.

-- If they don't match, they will reset after a brief delay.

-- Continue until all tiles are matched.
+- Move the *U-shaped pan* using the *Left Arrow* and *Right Arrow* keys.

+- Catch the falling eggs to earn *10 points per egg*.

+- Lose a chance when an egg falls off the screen.

+- Progress to the *next level* at *100, 150, and 200 points*.

+- Game over when chances reach *zero*.

 ## Troubleshooting

-- Ensure that Python is installed.
+- Ensure the background images (background1.jpg, background2.jpg, background3.jpg) are present in the correct directory.

-- If the game does not launch, check for any syntax errors in the script.
+- If images do not load, check the file paths in the script.

+- If PIL (Pillow) is not installed, install it using pip install pillow.

 ## Author
 Developed by **CHANDRUPATLA SAI VARUN**

 ## License
 This project is licensed under the *MIT License*.